 If you just finished watching a health documentary and are highly motivated; how long do you think that motivation will last?

 It likely won’t last for more than a couple of weeks.
-You could keep watching documentaries for motivation.
+You could keep watching the documentaries over and over again for motivation.
+But, at some point, you’ll end up having them memorized and will start spitting out facts you learned, at people who don’t want to hear about it!

 Or, if you’re determined to go plant based, you need to show it.
 You need to feel the need to improve your life.